aazaff/teachPaleobiology/LabExercise2.md

 ## Instructions

-Lab Exercise 2 is composed of three parts with several smaller parts.
-Write up your answers to all three parts as a GitHub flavored markdown file by the start of the next Lab on **February 8, 2016**.
+Lab Exercise 2 is composed of four parts with several smaller parts.
+Write up your answers to all four parts in a text file, and submit it to GitHub by the start of the next Lab on **February 8, 2016**.

 ## Part I